 When Sony launched the PS3, it subsidized each console by selling at a price estimated at three hundred dollars below unit cost.C.
-Null, "Sony's Losses on PS3: \$3 Billion and Counting," Yahoo!
-Today in Tech, June 27, 2008, http://tech.yahoo.com/blogs/null/96355.
+Null, "Sony's Losses on PS3: \$3 Billion and Counting," Yahool Today in Tech, June 27, 2008, http://tech.yahoo.com/blogs/null/96355.
 Subsidizing consoles is a common practice in the video game industry-game player manufacturers usually make most of their money through royalties paid by game developers.
-But Sony's subsidy had an additional benefit for the firm-it helped sneak a Blu-ray DVD player into every home buying a PS3.
-Since Sony is also a movie studio and manufacturer of DVD players and other consumer electronics, it had a particularly strong stake in encouraging the adoption of Bluray over rival HD-DVD.
+But Sony's subsidy had an additional benefit for the firm-it helped sneak a Blu-ray player into every home buying a PS3 (Sony was backing the Blu-ray standard over the rival HD DVD effort).
+Since Sony is also a movie studio and manufacturer of DVD players and other consumer electronics, it had a particularly strong set of assets to leverage to encourage the adoption of Bluray over rival HD DVD.